IdanC1s2/Spacenet-Building-Detection/README.md

     - img
   - vector

-Where each of the Training, Validation and Test data groups will hold the 3 band images, 8 band images, and corresponding masks, seperate from each other.
+Where each of the Training, Validation and Test data groups will hold the 3 band images,\
+8 band images, and corresponding masks, seperate from each other.

-The vector directories are holding .geogjson files that are used to create the corresponding mask for each 3 band image and its 8 band counterpart, and we will not use the vectors directly for training the model.
+The vector directories are holding .geojson files that are used to create the corresponding mask for each\
+3 band image and its 8 band counterpart, and we will not use the vectors directly for training the model.\
 The lower 'img' directories will hold the images, and are needed for the data iterators.

-To do so, first of all we will need to split the data into the different directories - using the **Split_Data.py** script.
+To do so, first of all we will need to split the data into the different directories - using the **Split_Data.py** script.\
 Next, we will create the corresponding masks for the data, using the **Create_Masks_For_Data.py** script.

 A 3 band image and its corresponding mask look like:
 ![image](https://github.com/IdanC1s2/Spacenet-Building-Detection/blob/main/Images/Image%20and%20its%20true%20mask.png)